guilhermeverissimo/sutton-barto/README.md

 01. The 10-armed Testbed (Look at the book: Section 2.3)

 ## License
 All directories and files are MIT Licensed.
-Feel free to use the ipython notebooks as you please.
-If you do use them, a link back to https://adriansarno.github.io/ would be appreciated, but is not required.
+Feel free to use contents as you please.
+If you do use them, a link back to https://github.com/guilhermeverissimo would be appreciated, but is not required.

 ## References
 - [1] Sutton, R. S. & Barto, A. G. (2018), Reinforcement Learning: An Introduction, The MIT Press.